KinanAlAttar/OSUChessClubWebApp/README.md

 https://osuchessclub.azurewebsites.net/

-NOTE: I stopped Azure from hosting the website as I wanted to add some new updates.
+NOTE: I stopped Azure from hosting the website as I wanted to add some new updates to it.